 Problems of Vitamin B12 Deficiency

 Not having enough B12 in your body can cause a whole host of problems.
 One of the biggest problems for older people is that it can lead to cognitive decline (loss of memory).
 Think of how important it is for Oxygen to head up to your brain.
 Remember (no pun intended) that Vitamin B12 helps produce hemoglobin that transports the oxygen up to the old noggin.
+That’s why it’s important to know the right Vitamin B12 dosage for seniors so they don’t become deficient.

 Here are some other problems with Vitamin B12 deficiency and a video explaining some of them: